Docy Child

 11. Keep track of this password, since you will need to enter it into TrustOps.

 13. Enter the username and password you generated into TrustOps.
-Only the auditor read privileges will be granted to the service account.
-These credentials will be stored in an encrypted keystore, and accessed only by the TrustCloud service, and only as needed to run tests against your Jamf account.
+Only the auditor’s read privileges will be granted to the service account.
+These credentials will be stored in an encrypted keystore and accessed only by the TrustCloud service, and as needed to run tests against your Jamf account.

 Join the conversation